nmdp-bioinformatics/cibmtr-smart-ansible-public/README_AWS_SETUP.md

 See also:  https://github.com/smart-on-fhir/installer

-Log into the EC2 instance.
+Log into the EC2 instance via SSH.

 ```
 ssh jschneider@jump.b12x.org